darafferty/rapthor/doc/c-interface.rst

 ===========

 The C-interface provides access to the C++ classes through function calls.
-Because C does not have classes they are passes as opaque pointers, i.e. pointers to an incomplete type.
+Because C does not have classes they are passed as opaque pointers, i.e. pointers to an incomplete type.

 A proxy instance can be created by a call to one of the constructor functions: